thinkshout/feeding-texas/_posts/2016-05-27-Serving-Our-Seniors.md

 Alaniz, who is diabetic, is grateful that the food bank provides healthy options for her restricted diet.
 “I’d rather go without food, if the food bank wasn’t here,” she admits, rather than rely on her daughter for support.

-Though Alaniz is elderly herself, she often drives other seniors to the food bank’s distributions.
+Though Alaniz is elderly herself, she often drives other seniors to food distributions.
 She says it feels good to help others.

 ---